1 9 7 2 – 1 9 7 4 (UK)

-Set in 1887 on a spacious English estate in the (fictitious) village of Five Oaks, Black Beauty was based loosely on the classic children's novel by Anna Sewell.
+Set in 1887 on a spacious English estate in the (fictitious) village of Five Oaks, Black Beauty was based very (very) loosely on the classic children’s novel by Anna Sewell.

 Like Follyfoot, the series brought a breath of fresh air to Sunday teatimes, offering something different from the BBC’s literary serials.
 Appealing to the whole family, it made eight appearances in the Top 20 ratings, with up to 6.5 million homes regularly tuning in.

-Anna Sewell only wrote one book in her lifetime - Black Beauty - for which she was paid the grand sum of £20.
+Anna Sewell only wrote one book in her lifetime – Black Beauty – for which she was paid the grand sum of £40 by Norwich publisher Jarrolds on 24 November 1877.
 It was published in 1877 just three months before her death.

 The theme tune to the series (below) was called Galloping Home.
 It was written by Denis King.